Go to :

 Updates

-The EU unitary patent is coming in 2023 and everyone should have easy access to it.
-For the current time 17 member states are participating, fully developed, it can then become 24.
+The EU unitary patent is in force and everyone should have easy access to it.
+For the time being there are 17 member states, but when it is fully developed there could be 24.

 The six most important questions about the Unitary patent